mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 .. option:: --body, -b

-   Search the body of procedures, functions, triggers, and events.
+   Search the body of stored programs (procedures, functions, triggers, and events).
 The default is to match only the name.

 .. option:: --database=<pattern>